jjmontesl/ddd/README.md

 **Using the Docker image**

-There is a Docker image recipe in the [ddd-docker](https://github.com/jjmontesl/ddd-docker) repository.
+There is a Docker image recipe in the [ddd-docker](https://github.com/jjmontesl/ddd-docker) repository which includes all dependencies.

 ## Examples